 We know what you are going through right now.
-You’re confused, angry and scared to learn that the drug you took to make you better may have put your life at risk.
-You’re still trying to manage your diabetes, figure out your treatment options and pay your medical bills.
+You’re confused, angry, and scared to learn that the drug you took to make you better may have put your life at risk.
+You’re still trying to manage your diabetes, figure out your treatment options, and pay your medical bills.
 You don’t understand the complex rules that apply to drug safety and warnings.
 And you are dealing with all of this because a rich drug company put profits before safety.

 The Connection Between Invokana And Diabetic Ketoacidosis

-Even before they approved Invokana for sale, the Food and Drug Administration (FDA) raised concerns about “potentially serious side effects.”
+Even before they approved Invokana for sale, the Food and Drug Administration (FDA) raised concerns about, potentially serious side effects.”
 According to The New York Times, the advisory council that approved the medication also voiced these concerns.
 Their fears proved valid.
 In the years that followed, the FDA received hundreds of complaints of serious side effects.
 You can read about some of them at the Institute for Safe Medication Practices.

-In May 2015, the FDA first warned that Invokana may lead to DKA.
+In May 2015, the FDA first warned that Invokana might lead to DKA.
 The FDA based that warning on 20 reports of DKA it received between March 2013 and June 6, 2014.
 All 20 patients required hospitalization and/or emergency room treatment.
 These reports raised a red flag at the FDA because people with type 2 diabetes usually don’t get DKA.